Need help dealing with violent or distressing online content? Learn more

 No Australian will be forced to provide a government-issued ID or use an Australian Government accredited digital ID service to prove their age.
 Age-restricted social media platforms must offer reasonable alternatives to users.

-There is a chance that some users who are 16 or older may have their accounts removed or deactivated in error.
+There is a chance that some users who are 16+ may have their accounts removed or deactivated in error.
 Age-restricted platforms are expected to have processes to correct errors if someone is mistakenly missed by or included in the restrictions, so no one account is removed or deactivated unfairly.
+Platforms should provide clear instructions about how to request a review if a user has been age-restricted by mistake, as well as easy ways for people to report underage accounts.

 More answers to your questions